-Important Key Factors to Recognize When Installing a New Gutter System
+Important Issues When Installing a New Gutter System

-When purchasing and installing a new gutter system, it is important that you as the homeowner are fully involved with all the final decisions.
+When installing a new gutter system, it is important that you as the homeowner are fully involved with all the final decisions.
 Many general contractors will take shortcuts and decide themselves to install whatever is easiest and cheapest.
+Basically what that means is you will get 5 inch white seamed aluminum gutters and downspouts.
+Many roofing specialists will suggest replacing gutters during installation of a new shingle roof.
+This is because it is necessary to remove and replace the gutters.

 Top Three Questions About Gutter Systems

-- What size gutters and downspouts should be used?
+- What size gutters and downspouts should I use?

 - Does the color of the gutter match the accents on your home?